 - I don’t use fabric softening dryer sheets.

 Those products are harmful to your health – and the residue from these products will destroy the effectiveness of Norwex microfiber.

-After trying a lot of safe laundry products throughout the past nine years, I really like Molly’s Suds laundry powder, Ecover, and NaturOli SoapNuts.
-When it comes to fabric softeners, I absolutely love wool dryer balls.
+After trying a lot of safe laundry products throughout the past nine years, I really like Molly’s Suds laundry powder, wool dryer balls, and NaturOli SoapNuts.
+When it comes to replacing fabric softeners, I absolutely love Norwex’s wool Fluff and Tumble Dryer Balls.).

 Now that I know what Norwex is, I love it.
-I know the Norwex EnviroCloth works, because it surprises me over and over again with how it can clean so much so well.
+I know the Norwex EnviroCloth works, because it surprises me over and over again with how well it cleans everything.
 I’m glad that I tried using it, because it’s change my cleaning habits for the better by making them healthier, easier … and quicker!

 If you already own Norwex products, how do you use a Norwex EnviroCloth?